xiaosx-GlintAI/power-customer-churn-analysis/README.md

 ---

-## 💡 Strategic Recommendations
+## 3. Strategic Recommendations

 Based on these findings, the following actions are recommended to reduce customer churn:

-#### 🎯 1.
+#### 3.1.
 Implement a Proactive Competitor Response Strategy
 * **Challenge**: Customers are being actively poached by competitors' offers.
 * **Recommendation**: Launch a targeted retention campaign aimed at high-risk customers (e.g., month-to-month customers with 3-6 months of tenure).
 Equip support teams with pre-approved "loyalty offers" to counter competitor deals in real-time.

-#### 🤝 2.
+#### 3.2.
 Incentivize Long-Term Commitment
 * **Challenge**: The month-to-month contract structure creates a revolving door of customers.
 * **Recommendation**: Develop an incentive program to encourage customers to switch from monthly plans to one-year or two-year contracts.
 This could include a small monthly discount, a one-time service credit, or a free device upgrade.

-#### ⭐️ 3.
+#### 3.3.
 Enhance the Customer Service Experience
-* [cite_start]**Challenge**: The attitude of support staff is a significant driver of churn.
+* **Challenge**: The attitude of support staff is a significant driver of churn.
-* **Recommendation**: Invest in advanced training for customer support teams, focusing on de-escalation, empathy, and proactive problem-solving. [cite_start]Monitor "Avg Customer Service Calls" by state to identify regions that may require additional support[cite: 472].
+* **Recommendation**: Invest in advanced training for customer support teams, focusing on de-escalation, empathy, and proactive problem-solving. [cite_start]Monitor "Avg Customer Service Calls" by state to identify regions that may require additional support.

 ---

-## 📄 Full Report & Technical Details
+## 4. Full Report & Technical Details

 For a complete view of all the data and visualizations, you can download the full PDF report.